103 English Idioms You Should Know to Sound Fluent

-If something is not your cup of tea, it’s an activity you have no interest in, don’t enjoy or don’t do well in.
+If something is not your cup of tea, it’s an activity you have no interest in, don’t do very well or don’t enjoy.

 How much does a bird eat?
 Not very much, right?
-So to eat like a bird is to eat very little.
+To eat like a bird is to eat very little.

 Now, a horse is much bigger than a bird.
-So how much do you think a horse eats?
-That’s right, to eat like a horse is to eat a large amount of food.
+You’d be right to guess that to eat like a horse is to eat a lot.

-To butter someone up is to please or flatter someone in order to win his or her favor.
-This separable phrase may be used in the format butter [someone] up or butter up [someone].
+To butter someone up is to flatter someone in order to win their favor.

 Food for thought refers to something that’s worth thinking carefully about.